Board Members 2019-2020

 Carina Lee, Secretary

 Carina Lee is an assistant programmer at A+E Networks.
-She introduces programming strategy in the Korea market for History channel and Lifetime channel, which these both channels have just launched in 2017.
-Previously she was the affiliate sales coordinator at Discovery Networks as she distributed discovery channels across TV platforms in Korea.
+She develops programming strategy in the Korea market for the History and Lifetime channels, both of which launched in 2017.
+Previously she was the affiliate sales coordinator at Discovery Networks as she distributed Discovery channels across TV platforms in Korea.
 She graduated with a Bachelor’s degree in Broadcast Journalism at the University of Illinois at Urbana-Champaign.
 Before her first career with Discovery, she has interned at CBS (WBZ-TV) and the Associated Press.

 Yuri Nagano, National Board Representative